Enhance Security & Collaboration: Clarity with Asana for Canadian Businesses

 Is there personal, legal, or financial data? → Private to members.

-Do external collaborators need visibility? → Add as Guests to relevant project (or single task for narrow work).
+Do external collaborators need visibility? → Add as Guests to the relevant project (or single task for focused work).

 Mixed audience? → Split into two projects: Internal 🔒 and Client-Visible.